 \subsubsection{Circuit Characteristics}

-\textbf{Circuit Complexity:} We study the typical metrics used to measure the complexity of circuits, i.e., the \textit{number of qubits} (\textit{\#qubits}), the \textit{total number of quantum gates} (\textit{\#gates}), and the \textit{number of measurements} (\textit{\#measurements}), counting the numbers of qubits, gates, and measurements in a circuit~\cite{azad2021circuit,QASMBench}.
-In addition, we use circuit depth ($depth$), a commonly used metric, to measure the complexity of a quantum circuit, which is defined as the length of the longest path (measured as the number of gates) of the circuit from its beginning to the end~\cite{childs_et_al}. \textbf{Gate Complexity.} To assess the effect of gate complexity on survivability, we study three characteristics, i.e., the number of single-qubit gates (\textit{\#singleGates}), the number of multi-qubit gates (\textit{\#multiGates}), and the number of entangled qubits (\textit{\#eQubits}).
-We count the number of entangled qubits in a circuit by checking all its interaction states in the circuit and the qubits they relate to.
+\textbf{Circuit Complexity:} We study the typical metrics used to measure the complexity of circuits, i.e., the \textit{number of qubits} (\textit{\#qubits}), the \textit{total number of quantum gates} (\textit{\#gates}), and the \textit{number of measurements} (\textit{\#measurements}), counting the numbers of qubits, gates, and measurements in a circuit~\parencite{azad2021circuit,QASMBench}.
+In addition, we use circuit depth ($depth$), a commonly used metric, to measure the complexity of a quantum circuit, which is defined as the length of the longest path (measured as the number of gates) of the circuit from its beginning to the end~\parencite{childs_et_al}.